ChrisNeedham24/microcosm/README.md

 ### macOS

-1. Extract the downloaded zip; double clicking it in Finder is the easiest way.
+1. Extract the downloaded zip; double-clicking it in Finder is the easiest way.
 2. An application will be extracted - right click it and select Open.
 3. In the displayed security-related dialog, press the Open button again to start the game.